saurabh-dhawan/kiwigpt/content/posts/20260517-Drona-drone-and-CAI.md

 Most AI alignment work draws from Western philosophy.
 Kant: act according to rules you'd universalise for everyone.
 Utilitarianism: maximise welfare.
 Virtue ethics: cultivate good character.
 All three assume a *single universal framework* that applies to all agents in all contexts.

 But Dharmic ethics says: there is no rule that applies to everyone.
 Context is everything.
 A medical AI has a different dharma than a military targeting system.
-The obligations of a Brahmin are not the obligations of a Kshatriya.

 This isn't relativism.
 It's something harder - the claim that ethics is irreducibly contextual, and that any system which pretends otherwise will produce edge cases where it's technically compliant but morally wrong.